 Ramp it Up

 A second marina can be found at nearby Perkins Pier, just south of the Community Boathouse, although the slips and moorings here are reserved for seasonal boaters only.
-Perkins is home to the popular Breakwater Cafe & Grill, and also features a launch ramp with parking for 25 vehicle-and-trailer rigs.
 Seasonal, daily and overnight passes can be purchased at the Perkins Pier gate.

 Another well-maintained boat launch is found north of the boathouse off Lake Street, but daily passes must be purchased at Perkins Pier.
 You can launch a pretty good-sized boat here, although the narrow streets leading to the ramp can present a tight fit.
 The facility is also home to the local dragonboat fleet, which trains and races on the lake throughout summer.
 Give them a wide berth and watch your wake if you encounter them on the water.